prikhi/timerr/README.md

 [![Build Status](https://travis-ci.org/prikhi/timerr.svg?branch=master)](https://travis-ci.org/prikhi/timerr)

-Timerr is a simple CLI timer that sends notifications when the timer is up.
+Timerr is a simple CLI timer that sends desktop notifications when the timer is up.

 First build and install the application: